-Person Responsible: Manager Works and Services/Governance Executive Officer the framework for implementing consistent and equitable road management processes throughout the Shire of Corrigin.
+Person Responsible: Manager Works and Services, Executive Support Officer for implementing consistent and equitable road management processes throughout the

-Objective: The purpose of the Road Maintenance and Renewal Policy is to establish to an improved quality of life for the community.
+Objective: The purpose of the Road Maintenance and Renewal Policy is to establish the framework quality of life for the community.
 The road network in the Shire of Corrigin is separated into various components and funded from different sources.